-Okay everyone, who’s excited about the new basketball season?
-I/O Psychologists are!
-In fact, Christie and Barling (2010) did a recent study that analyzed NBA players to determine if “status inequality” is related to lower performance.
-They found a relationship if the low status players also exhibit uncooperative behavior.
+Researchers (Christie & Barling, 2010) recently analyzed NBA basketball players to determine if status inequality is related to lower performance.
+They found that there is a relationship, but only if the low status players also exhibit uncooperative behavior.

-Wait a second, so how did they figure that out?
-They started with the argument that sports is a natural setting for the observation of team dynamics.
+They argue that sports is a natural setting for the observation of team dynamics.
 They first assessed each player’s individual status (using factors such as salary, awards, and tenure) to determine how much players’ statuses varied within a given team.
 When there was a lot of variation between high status players and lower status players, that team could be said to suffer from status inequality.

 Then, they evaluated uncooperative behavior by measuring number of suspensions and ejections from games for unsportsmanlike conduct.
 To assess how these factors relate to performance, the authors used established formulas for calculating players’ on court effectiveness, and they also looked at absenteeism, or the number of games players missed due to injury or illness.

 Another finding of the study was that teams with high levels of status inequality saw lower status players miss fewer games due to injury or illness, while the high status players on the team began missing more games.
 The authors explain that this may be due to low status players feeling more pressure to perform.
-After all, they remain low status due to past shortcomings which they may try hard to improve upon.
-For this, the authors cite Caverly, Cunningham, and MacGregor (2007) who similarly found that job insecurity is related to employees taking fewer sick days.
+After all, they remain low status due to past shortcomings, which they may try hard to improve upon.
+For this, the authors point to research that found job insecurity is related to employees taking fewer sick days.

 Practically speaking, these findings stress the importance of cooperation within teams that have high levels of status inequality.
 Without cooperation, the status inequality could negatively affect performance.